Summer Tech Camps & Teen Academies Held at Stanford

 • Ages: 7–18 years old

-The leadership team includes mother and daughter co-founders Kathryn and Alexa Ingram-Cauchi and early CEO Pete Ingram-Cauchi, and current CEO Tana Barton Haas, who has led the organization since 2024 and is a parent of two iD Tech campers.
-STEM professionals recruited from elite universities serve as instructors, and they are described as inspirational, relatable, world-class instructors from universities like Stanford and NYU, including a Director described as a game design guru from EA and a Lead Instructor who is a software engineering undergraduate at Caltech.
-The organization states that it has selective hiring practices, intensive hybrid training for instructors, and a work-from-home culture for staff with no commutes and no cubicles.
+The program’s mission is to create life-changing tech experiences that embolden students to shape the future.
+The leadership team includes co-founders Kathryn Ingram-Cauchi and Alexa Ingram-Cauchi, first CEO Pete Ingram-Cauchi, and CEO Tana Barton Haas.
+Instructors are described as STEM professionals recruited from elite universities, including inspirational, relatable, world-class instructors from universities like Stanford and NYU, a Director who is a game design guru from EA, and a Lead Instructor who is a software engineering undergraduate at Caltech.

-Last updated March 10, 2026.
+Last updated June 8, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.